aredlavenkat/fluxion-docs/docs/connect/custom-sources.md

 - [ ] Return an empty result / `null` when finished so the executor can exit.
 - [ ] Start the pipeline by calling the executor (nothing happens until you do).

 With that, any JDBC query (or other custom feed) can participate in the Fluxion pipeline just like the built-in connectors.

+### Batch Jobs

+> **Tip:** With a JDBC (or custom) source you can treat the pipeline as a batch job: iterate rows one by one, run your decision logic inside pipeline stages, update downstream systems via sinks, and the executor will shut down automatically once the source reports end-of-stream.
+Even though the source feeds rows sequentially, the pipeline can still fan out work—set `directHandoff(false)` or tune worker threads if you want stages to process documents in parallel.
+That way you get batch semantics without giving up parallel processing across pipeline stages.

 Keep the option schema and ServiceLoader wiring if you want to distribute it as a proper connector alongside `fluxion-connect`.